brave-intl/publishers/nextjs/README.md

 > show recommended extensions
 ```

-Install all the extensions listed and restart VSCode
+Install all the extensions listed and quit VSCode completely.
+Finally, open the project at the `nextJS` directory with VSCode

 ### Commit Message Convention